 We have been active on social media to support Oak Flat.
 Here is the latest update we have posted on the situation at Oak Flat.

-Historical Designation for Oak Flat Region (as published in the Sierra Club Rincon Group Newsletter) by Nancy Freeman
+Historical Designation for Oak Flat Region (as published in the Sierra Club Rincon Group Newsletter)

 Things are happening on behalf of Oak Flat!
 On March 4, 2016 the National Park Service added Oak Flat region to the National Register of Historic Places, as the Chi'chil Bildagoteel Historic Region.
 In addition to the sacrifice of warriors at Apache Leap, this section of the Tonto National Forest is held as hallowed ground by the San Carlos, Fort McDowell, White Mountain, and Yavapai Apaches among others.
 Historically, it was the site of a massacre by the U.S. Calvary of Apache families camping there for the summer.
 I have met and spoken with a couple whose grandparents disappeared there and also a woman whose great aunt disappeared there.
 Their bodies were never recovered for a proper burial.